Key Stage 3

 Every student has a Key Worker (KW) who is responsible for ensuring good behaviour and good pastoral development outside of lessons.
 At break and lunch all members of our team are expected to be role models, demonstrate how to interact and engage in a variety of situations, discuss progress, discuss barriers and help remove those barriers.

-In Key Stage 3 we aim to offer a curriculum which has been developed to engage the children, working on the interest of the pupils whilst ensuring they do not fall behind their peers in mainstream school settings.
+In Key Stage 3 we aim to offer a curriculum which has been developed to engage and promote confidence within our children.
 We ensure that all pupils have access to a broad and balanced curriculum and all its experiences.

 As well as focusing on core subjects of English, Maths, Science and ICT, we offer opportunities to acquire and develop key skills which equip our young people for the future by taking part in activities such as forest schools and outdoor education.
 We allow the children to undertake functional skills assessments in both English and Maths.